Jesus' First Miracle

 Every man serves the good wine first; and when the guests have drunk freely, then he serves the inferior wine.
 But you have kept the good wine until now (John 2:10).

-The principle delineated by the feast master is easy to understand.
-Those attending a wedding party are first served the choicest and most expensive wine the celebration is able to offer.
+The custom delineated by the feast master is easy to understand.
+Those attending a wedding party are first served the choicest and most expensive wines the celebration can offer.
 The guests, after imbibing some quality alcoholic beverages, are then offered wine that is inferior (which was cheaper and more plentiful) when they are less likely to notice (or care about) the difference!

 We can draw the following reasonable conclusions regarding the celebration in Cana from the involvement of both Mary (John 2:3 - 5) and the feast master (verses 9 - 10).
 Whatever amount of quality wine was available was quickly consumed by the many folks who came to the celebration (Jesus brought at least five of his disciples, the Lord's four half-brothers and two half-sisters likely attended as well, etc.).

-Additionally, we can conclude that the celebration did not have near enough cheap wine (or had none at all) to serve all the guests later in the festivities, as the feast master had only tasted the quality libation the celebration offered.
+Additionally, we can conclude that the celebration did not have near enough cheap wine (or had none) to serve all the guests later in the festivities, as the feast master had only tasted the quality libation the celebration offered.
 He certainly was sober enough to tell, rather quickly, the difference between quality and cheap alcohol!

 It also needs to be stated that it seems unlikely that the wedding celebration ran out of wine because the host was poor and could not afford much of it.
 The host not only had the means to afford servants (John 2:5, 9) but also lived in a home big enough for all the guests plus enough space to store six large stone vessels.